ro31337/ro31337.github.io/_posts/2014-5-9-SSH-for-Web-Developers.md

 ### SSH Keys

-Regardless of the fact that usually for remote sever connection one can use login/password pair, more often SSH-keys based authorization is used.
+Even though that usually for remote sever connection one can use login/password pair, more often SSH-keys based authorization is used.

 SSH-key is two files: `id_rsa.pub` (public part of the key) and `id_rsa` (private part of the key).
 To create your own SSH-key on Linux or Mac just type in your terminal `ssh-keygen`.
 By default on Linux or Mac the key is stored in `~/.ssh` directory.
 If someone's asking for a key to set up SSH access for you, you just need to send over the public key only (`id_rsa.pub`).
 Keep your private key private.